privacy-scaling-explorations/zkevm-specs/specs/opcode/51MLOAD_52MSTORE_53MSTORE8.md

 memory_size(address) := ceil(address/32)
 ```

-The memory cost is calculated like this:
+The memory cost is calculated as follows:

 ```
 Gmem := 3